skeuchel/haskell-lmdb/README.md

 Bindings for LMDB from Haskell.
 This will be released as just the `lmdb` package on hackage, since the Haskell aspect is implicit.
 To install haskell-lmdb, you'll need to first install the lmdb development files (e.g. `sudo apt-get install liblmdb-dev` works in at least my version of Ubuntu).

 These bindings are developed against LMDB 0.9.10.
+If LMDB is updated in a significant way that e.g. adds new features or relaxes old constraints, and it isn't clear that I've already noticed, please file an issue report!
+(Or a pull request.)

 # Lightning MDB